OpenStackOnRaPi/ostackinstall/README.md

 ## 8. ADDENDUM - accessing the cluster using VPN

-You can set your VPN to access the cluster remotely.
-If you have a dedicated machine to perform as your VPN jump host, and once your local router has been configured and your Raspberry Pis are up and running with newly flashed SD cards, using this allows one to do all the remaining steps described in this guide.
-If you do not have such a spare machine than you can use selected OpenStack node (selected Raspberry Pi board) for this purpose; but make sure to select RPi that will be pure `compute node` in your OpenStack (do not overload OpenStack control nodes).
+You can set a VPN to access the cluster remotely.
+If you have a dedicated machine to perform as the VPN jump host, and once your local router has been configured and your Raspberry Pis are up and running with newly flashed SD cards, you will be able to complete all the remaining steps in this guide.
+If you do not have a spare machine than you can use selected OpenStack node (selected Raspberry Pi board) for this purpose; but make sure to assign a board that will be pure `compute node` in your OpenStack (do not overload OpenStack control nodes).

 You can use a VPN platform of your choice.
 In our lab, we are using [Zero Tier](https://my.zerotier.com/) VPN solution.
 You can install it according to the original instructions.
-Polish version of the guide (slightly customized for our environment) is available [here](https://github.com/dbursztynowski/k3s-taskforce/blob/master/zt-manual.md#poradnik-po%C5%82%C4%85czenia-klastra-z-sieci%C4%85-zerotier-vpn).
+Polish version of the guide (customized for our environment) is available [here](https://github.com/dbursztynowski/k3s-taskforce/blob/master/zt-manual.md#poradnik-po%C5%82%C4%85czenia-klastra-z-sieci%C4%85-zerotier-vpn).

-Enjoy your OpenStack remotely :smile:.
+Enjoy working with your OpenStack remotely :smile:.